jtsteinbach/sandbox/README.md

 ### `sb status`

 Shows the current branch, the latest save, and every file that is `new`, `modified`, or `deleted` relative to that save.
-Fast even on large trees thanks to the stat cache (Section 11): unchanged files are detected by size + modification time without being re-read.
+Fast even on large trees thanks to the stat cache (Section 11): unchanged files are detected by their stat metadata without being re-read.

 ### `sb save "<message>" [--allow-secrets] [--no-verify]`